The Day Quentin Tarantino Became A Filmmaker

 That truth was that Tarantino didn’t want to be a bitter 30-year old.

-When Tarantino turned 25, he had “anxiety…seeing what it’s like five years from now when you turn 30” and took stock of his life:
+When Tarantino turned 25, he had “anxiety…seeing what it’s like five years from now when you turn 30” and decided to take stock of his life:

 There was one night when I did [something I called] a “Quentin Detest Fest”.

-I’d stay up all night long and — rather than giving myself excuses — spend all night laying out what I was doing wrong and spending two hours on how I would change it.
+I’d stay up all night long and — rather than giving myself excuses — I'd spend all night laying out what I was doing wrong [with my life] and spending two hours on how I would change it.

-He started meeting people making low-budget horror movies and started building a network.
+He started meeting people making low-budget horror movies and began building a network in the film industry.

 “If these guys can do it,” Quentin realized.
 “I can do it.
 Within a year and a half, I was finally able to make a living as a writer.”

-He turned 32 on March 27, 1995, which was the same day as the Academy Award…and the Best Original Screenplay Oscar for Pulp Fiction (along with Roger Avery).
+Then, Tarantino turned 32 on March 27, 1995.
+This was the same day as the Academy Awards…and he won a Best Original Screenplay Oscar for Pulp Fiction (along with Roger Avery).

 Look, I know there are probably thousands of other people that made Tarantino’s same realization and went to Hollywood and never realized their dreams.

-Having said that, that’s a pretty damn relatable story.
-Lulling yourself into complacency in your 20s while having fun with the homies and doing “dream-adjacent” things but putting your real ambition “to sleep” because you’re “happy enough”.
+Having said that, Tarantino's story is pretty damn relatable story.
+Lulling yourself into complacency while having fun with the homies and doing “dream-adjacent” things but putting your real ambition “to sleep” because you’re “happy enough”.

-We are all incredibly happy it worked out for Tarantino because the Mr. Wolf scene in Pulp Fiction is some of the greatest dialogue in the history of the written word.
+Tarantino made a drastic change and we should all be incredibly happy it worked because the Mr. Wolf scene in Pulp Fiction is some of the greatest dialogue in the history of the written word.

 Highlights From the Church of Tarantino Interview

 The Sacrifices He Made Early In Career: “I'm the guy who did not let life get in my way artistically.
 That was my life for the last 30 years.
 And I wasn't looking to get married and I wasn't looking to have children [Tarantino got married in 2018 and now has two kids].
 I wasn't looking to have anything that was more important than the journey.
 And there was nothing more important than the journey.
 The journey always came first.
 The mountain.
-I always made it a mountain climbing analogy.
-So Kilimanjaro and Mount Fuji and Everest, they were always the most important thing.
-And so I've done my time.
-And that doesn't mean I'm an old man now and that everything is lesser.
+I always made it a mountain-climbing analogy.
+So, Kilimanjaro and Mount Fuji and Everest, they were always the most important things.
+I've done my time.
+That doesn't mean I'm an old man now and that everything is lesser.
 But like I said, I've done it and I'm just enjoying this time.”

-So, I finally just pulled the plug and I go, no, this last movie, it's got to be, I got to not know what I'm doing.
-I, again, I've got to be, you know, I've got to be in uncharted territory and have an idea how I'm going to pull it off, but not really know.
-And there had, has to be something to achieve.”
+So, I finally just pulled the plug.
+[The 10th and last film I do], I've got to be in uncharted territory and have an idea how I'm going to pull it off, but not really know.
+There has to be something to achieve.”

 Go listen to the interview.